cwolock/survML/README.md

 The `survML` package implements two methods for estimating a conditional survival function using off-the-shelf machine learning.
-The first, called *global survival stacking* and performed using the `stackG()` function, involves decomposing the conditional hazard function into regression functions depending only on the observed data.
+The first, called *global survival stacking* and performed using the `stackG()` function, involves decomposing the conditional cumulative hazard function into regression functions depending only on the observed data.
 The second, called *local survival stacking* or discrete-time hazard estimation, involves discretizing time and estimating the probability of an event of interest within each discrete time period.
 This procedure is implemented in the `stackL()` function.

+These functions can be used for both left-truncated, right-censored data (commonly seen in prospective studies) and right-truncated data (commonly seen in retrospective studies).

 More details on each method, as well as examples, follow.

 ## Installing `survML`